 As orders surge while driver numbers wane, retailers are at risk of unhappy customers.
-In 2020, Citizens Advice found that 47% of British adults had issues with deliveries.
-While consumers forgave slow deliveries during the height of the pandemic, their expectations are now back to normal.
-Slow, missed or late deliveries could easily lead to reputational damage – like a negative review on social media or a lost customer altogether.
+Consumers may have forgiven slow deliveries during the height of the pandemic in 2020, but their expectations have returned to normal.
+In 2021, Royal Mail received more than a million complaints from householders due to delayed deliveries.
+Slow, missed, or late deliveries could easily lead to reputational damage – like a negative review on social media or a lost customer altogether.

 Delivery drivers and the data dilemma

-Speed is wholly dependent on accuracy.
-If a driver can not find the right drop-off point for a parcel, they waste precious minutes.
-Events like this also tend to have a knock-on effect, leading to further late or failed deliveries.
+Speed and efficiency are wholly dependent on accuracy.
+If a driver cannot find the right drop-off point for a parcel, they waste precious minutes, which can lead to further late or failed deliveries.

-Unfortunately, this chain of events is all too familiar to retailers and logistics companies.
-There is a reason for this.
-The underlying location data that some delivery drivers use is postcode-centric.
-In the UK, postcodes cover anything from 15 properties to 100.
-They also vary widely in size.
-In fact, the largest postcode is 442km².
-For drivers who are unfamiliar with a local area, this non-specific location data can lead to late or missed deliveries.
+The reason for this is that underlying location data is often postcode-centric.
+In the UK, postcodes cover anything from 15 properties to 100 and vary widely in size – the largest postcode is 442km².
+Any drivers who are unfamiliar with a local area are faced with non-specific location data, which can lead to late or missed deliveries.

-Moreover, some logistics companies encourage their delivery teams to use well-known digital map applications to find delivery addresses.
+Moreover, some logistics companies encourage their delivery teams to use popular, mainstream digital map applications to find delivery addresses.
 While this works for some locations, these generalise to street ranges at best, leading drivers to entirely inaccurate streets or houses.

-As well as harming the end-customer experience, these inefficiencies also impact the employee experience.
-Inaccurate data, confusing drop-off points and time pressures can leave drivers feeling burnt out and overwhelmed.
+As well as harming the end-customer experience, and potentially risking the organisation’s reputation, these inefficiencies also impact the employee experience.
+Inaccurate data, confusing drop-off points, and time pressures can leave drivers feeling burnt out and overwhelmed.